Florida’s top doctor refuses mask, is told to leave meeting - NewsBreak

 Democrats have opposed the appointment of Ladapo, criticizing him for comments and actions related to the pandemic.

-A day into his job, Ladapo signed new rules allowing parents to decide whether their children should quarantine or stay in school after being exposed to people who tested positive for COVID-19.‘Friends’ actor James Michael Tyler dies after battle with cancer: Report
+A day into his job, Ladapo signed new rules allowing parents to decide whether their children should quarantine or stay in school after being exposed to people who tested positive for COVID-19.New COVID-19 subvariant is spreading in UK: What we know

 On Thursday at a press conference with DeSantis to oppose vaccine mandates, Ladapo said people were not comfortable with the vaccines because the federal government has not been open about the effectiveness and safety of the vaccines, saying there was a “concerted effort” to hide stories of people with adverse reactions.